 Overall the residents appeared content and comfortable in their home and the staff team were observed supporting residents in an appropriate and caring manner.
-However, as this centre was establishing, there were some areas for improvement were identified including the premises, infection prevention and control practices, staffing arrangements and training and development.
+However, as this centre was newly established, there were some areas for improvement identified including suitable storage, infection prevention and control practices, staffing arrangements and training and development.
 The next two sections of the report present the findings of this inspection in relation to the the overall management of the centre and how the arrangements in place impacted on the quality and safety of the service being delivered.